hsivonen/encoding_rs/README.md

 and to be able to see where the API design would go from scratch given the goals.

-It is expected that encoding-rs will use code from rust-encoding.
+It is expected that encoding_rs will use code from rust-encoding.

-Evaluation of whether it makes sense to propose portions of encoding-rs to be adopted into rust-encoding will be best deferred until encoding-rs is further along as a prototype.
+Evaluation of whether it makes sense to propose portions of encoding_rs to be adopted into rust-encoding will be best deferred until encoding_rs is further along as a prototype.

 ## Roadmap